 More current than any other resource, with one-click access directly to the relevant literature within Mastermind

-What information is in the Cited Variants Reference?
+What information is in the Indexed Variant File?

 The Mastermind Cited Variants Reference contains the number of articles for each variant cited in the medical literature.
-This information can be used in many ways, and is most commonly used as an evidence filter for clinical actionability in genomic analysis pipelines (based on presence or lack of evidence in the literature) and a quick way to get insight into the literature for variant curation through links into the Mastermind Genomic Search Engine.
-We think that this is just scratching the surface, and are excited to see other ways the data can be mixed and mashed up to reveal unique insight.
+This information can be used in many ways, and is most commonly used as an evidence filter for clinical actionability in genomic analysis pipelines (based on presence or lack of evidence in the literature) and a quick way to get insight into the literature for variant curation through links into the Mastermind Genomic Intelligence Platform.

 How can I use this data?